 And if more than a few days goes by and you aren’t in labor, it’s always nice to have a bag of cookies waiting for you to make you feel better.
 You can make more for the nurses after you eat the first batch.

-I think most people probably only have one waterproof mattress pad on their crib, but I am clever and put layered a waterproof mattress pads and then a fitted sheet, and then another mattress pad and another fitted sheet.
-That way, when Little J wets the bed or throws up in the middle of the night, I can just pull the first layer off and he still has another protective layer there in case it happens again.
+I think most people probably only have one waterproof mattress pad on their crib, but we layered a waterproof crib mattress pads and then a fitted sheet, and then another mattress pad and another fitted sheet.
+That way, when your newborn wets the bed or throws up in the middle of the night, you can just pull the first layer off and they still have another protective layer there in case it happens again.
 You don’t want to be trying to wash and put on a new mattress pad and sheet in the middle of the night!

 It’s definitely worth the extra bit of money to have a spare mattress pad on the bed.
 Trust me, you’ll be grateful in the middle of the night!

-This may seem silly, too, but you are going to be taking a lot of pictures at the hospital holding your new baby, and since you are going to feel chubby and still a little heavy after your baby is born, it’s nice to have a little bit of glam to make you feel better!
+This may seem silly, too, but you are going to be taking a lot of pictures at the hospital holding your new baby, and since you probably won’t feel your best after your baby is born, it’s nice to have a little bit of glam to make you feel better!

-I painted my nails a nice baby blue color (since I was having a boy, duh) and it actually turned out really nice for the pictures that we had taken at the hospital.
+I painted my nails a nice baby blue color (since I was having a boy) and it actually turned out really nice for the pictures that we had taken at the hospital.

 One of my friends actually suggested this and I didn’t do it the first time around and I regretted it.

-As much as you want to be skinny again after your baby is born, it will not happen immediately.
-And since you won’t be pregnant anymore, you will not want to wear your maternity clothes.
+As much as you want to be your pre-pregnancy size after your baby is born, it will not happen immediately.
+And since you won’t be pregnant anymore, you probably won’t want to wear your maternity clothes.
 So before you have your baby, go buy some “in-between” clothes that you can wear until you fit back into your regular clothes.
-It will definitely help your emotional state.

-I really wish I had done this the first time because I couldn’t fit back into any of my jeans or shorts until Little J was about 2-months-old, so I ended up wearing sweatpants or my maternity pants until then.
-And without a large, round belly, the band on your maternity pants is all saggy and you feel dumb wearing them.
+I really wish I had done this the first time because I couldn’t fit back into any of my jeans or shorts until my baby was about 2-months-old, so I ended up wearing sweatpants or my maternity pants until then.
+And without a large, round belly, the band on my maternity pants sagged and wasn’t the best self-esteem booster.

 So, before you have your baby, just get a pair or two of in-between pants, and maybe a few looser-fitting tops.
 PinkBlush Maternity has some great clothes for looking good during and after pregnancy.

 If you haven’t gotten a baby book, I highly recommend it.
-I got one from Babies R Us for Little J and it has been awesome.
 There are usually sections you can fill out before your baby is born about you and Daddy, the day you found out you were pregnant, the ultrasound, and things like that.

 Plus you can see if there is a spot for a newspaper clipping from the day they are born and baby hand and footprints.
 Otherwise you might not remember to get a newspaper or baby’s footprints in the actual baby book.
 And it’s cute to see the pages that talk about baby’s birth and you will cry and be excited and scared and thrilled all at the same time while looking through them (yes, that is from personal experience).

-I know that everyone has a smart phone and can take pictures on their phones, but it is a good idea to bring your camera with a full battery to the hospital.
+I know that everyone has a smart phone and can take pictures on their phones, but I’m old-fashioned and I love taking pictures on my DSLR rather than my phone.

 My camera takes really nice pictures, and it was nice to be able to have my phone as a backup instead just in case.
 Plus, you will be taking like a million pictures at the hospital of your perfect new baby so you want to make sure your camera can handle all that pressure.